Influence of the hypermagnetic field noise on the baryon asymmetry generation in the symmetric phase of the early universe: Introduction

 As we mentioned above, the observed value of ${\rm BAU}\simeq 10^{-10}$, can be produced in HMF before EWPT, $T\geq T_\mathrm{EWPT}$.
 This possibility was first proposed in Refs.~\cite{Shaposh1,Shaposh2}.
 These fields are the drivers of the leptogenesis through Abelian anomalies for HMF.
 The growth of the total lepton number, e.g., for the first generation ${\rm L}_e={\rm L}_{e\mathrm{R}} + {\rm L}_{e\mathrm{L}} + {\rm L}_{\nu_{e\mathrm{L}}}$, where ${\rm L}_a=(n_a -n_{\bar{a}})/s$, means the growth of the BAU due to the `t~Hooft's conservation law for the baryon number ${\rm B}- 3{\rm L}_e={\rm const}$.

 In the scenario, where the right electron asymmetry supports the BAU alone at temperatures $T > T_\mathrm{RL}\simeq 10\,{\rm TeV}$, the following universe cooling leads to a nonzero mixing between the left and right lepton asymmetries of electrons and neutrinos.
 It happens since Higgs bosons decays become faster than the universe expansion, $\Gamma_\mathrm{RL}\sim T > \mathrm{H}\sim T^2$.
 Thus, the production of left leptons starts at $T = T_\mathrm{RL}$.
 It results in the self-consistent evolution of the right and the left electron asymmetries at $T < T_\mathrm{RL}$ through the corresponding Abelian anomalies in SM in the presence of a seed HMF~\cite{DS3}.
-We choose below $t_0=(2{\rm H})^{-1}=M_0/2T_\mathrm{RL}^2$ as the initial time in our problem, where $M_0=7\times 10^{17}\,\mathrm{GeV}$ is the effective Planck mass and $\mathrm{H}$ is the Hubble parameter.
+We choose below $t_0=(2{\rm H})^{-1}=\tilde{M}_\mathrm{Pl}/2T_\mathrm{RL}^2$ as the initial time in our problem, where $\tilde{M}_\mathrm{Pl}=7\times 10^{17}\,\mathrm{GeV}$ is the effective Planck mass and $\mathrm{H}$ is the Hubble parameter.

 The hypermagnetic helicity evolution proceeds in a self-consistent way with the lepton asymmetry growth.
 The role of sphaleron transitions, decreasing the left lepton number, turns out to be negligible in given scenario.
-The hypermagnetic helicity plays a key role in lepto- and baryogenesis in our scenario and the more hypermagnetic field is close to the maximum helical one, the faster BAU grows up the observable value, $(\text{BAU})_\text{obs}\simeq 10^{-10}$.
+The hypermagnetic helicity plays a key role in lepto- and baryogenesis in our scenario.
+The closer HMF to a maximally helical one is, the faster BAU grows up the observable value, $(\text{BAU})_\text{obs}\simeq 10^{-10}$.